Constraining hydrostatic mass bias of galaxy clusters with high-resolution X-ray spectroscopy: Results

-where $\sigma_{r}^2$ and $\sigma_{t}^2$ are the mass-weighted velocity dispersion for the radial and tangential component, and $\aav{v_{\rm rot}}$ is the mass-weighted mean rotational velocity.
-The computation of these mass terms requires three-dimensional velocity fields that are not directly accessible to ASTRO-H observations.
-Only observationally accessible quantities are line-of-sight measurements of turbulent velocity ($\sigma_{\rm LOS}$) and bulk velocity ($v_{\rm LOS}$) measured using broadening and shifting of X-ray emission lines, respectively.
-To estimate $M_{\rm rand}$ from observational data, we assume the gas velocity dispersion is isotropic, meaning that the measured line-of-sight turbulent velocity is equal to the isotropic one-dimensional velocity dispersion: $\sigma_{\rm LOS}^2 = \sigma_{\rm 1D}^2 = \sigma_r^2 = \sigma_t^2/2$.
-Note that hydrodynamical simulations suggest that, while gas velocity dispersion is isotropic around our radius of interest ($r_{2500} \leq r \leq r_{500}$) on {\em average}, it can be fairly anisotropic for individual clusters with $\beta=1-\sigma_t^2/(2\sigma_r^2) \approx \pm 0.5$ \citep[e.g., see Figure~1 in][]{lau_etal09}, leading to scatter in $M_{\rm rand}$.
-For $M_{\rm rot}$, we estimate the rotational velocity $\aav{v_{\rm rot}}$ as the difference in the line-of-sight bulk velocity ($v_{\rm LOS}$) between two opposite regions; e.g., $\aav{{v}_{\rm rot}} \approx | v_{\rm LOS,NW}-v_{\rm LOS,SE}|$ where $v_{\rm LOS,NW}$ and $v_{\rm LOS,SE}$ are line-of-sight bulk velocities in the NW and SE directions.
-Note that this estimate of the rotational velocity assumes that the axis of rotation lies in the plane of the sky, which is not necessarily true.
+The computation of these mass terms requires three-dimensional velocity fields that are not directly accessible to XARM observations, which measure only two components: the line-of-sight turbulent velocity ($\sigma_{\rm LOS}$) and the line-of-sight bulk velocity ($v_{\rm LOS}$) through broadening and shifting of X-ray emission lines, respectively.
+In order to estimate $M_{\rm turb}$ from observational data, we must assume the gas velocity dispersion is isotropic (i.e., the measured line-of-sight turbulent velocity is assumed to be equal to the isotropic one-dimensional velocity dispersion: $\sigma_{\rm LOS}^2 = \sigma_{\rm 1D}^2 = \sigma_r^2 = \sigma_t^2/2$).
+Cosmological hydrodynamical simulations indicate that the gas velocity dispersion is approximately isotropic around our radius of interest ($r_{2500} \leq r \leq r_{500}$) on {\em average}, although there are significant cluster-to-cluster variations where the velocity anisotropy parameters ranging between $\beta=1-\sigma_t^2/(2\sigma_r^2) \approx \pm 0.5$ \citep[see e.g., figure~1 in][] {lauetal09}.
+For $M_{\rm rot}$, we estimate the rotational velocity $\aav{v_{\rm rot}}$ as follows.
+For each pair of opposite azimuthal arms, we measure the difference $\Delta v_{\rm LOS}$ of their line-of-sight bulk velocities ($v_{\rm LOS}$) .
+For example, for the NW-SE pair of arms, we measure $\Delta v_{\rm LOS} = |v_{\rm LOS, NW}-v_{\rm LOS,SE}|$.
+Among all pairs, we then take the largest $\Delta v_{\rm LOS}$ as the rotational velocity $\aav{v_{\rm rot}}$.
+Note that the rotational velocity estimated in this way is subjected to projection effect, as we have assumed that the rotation axis lies in the plane of the sky.
+This can lead to underestimate in the rotational velocity and therefore $M_{\rm rot}$.
+Despite these assumptions, the recovered mass is still good to $\sim 5\%$ as we show below.